SAP-samples/teched2022-AD261/exercises/7_ConfigureLaunchpad/README.md

     ![Tile](images/Launchpad_20.png)

-    > You can also see `MyInbox` and Process Workspace tiles added to the launchpad which can be used by the business users to access the tasks and monitor the processes respectively.
+    > You can also see `MyInbox` tile added to the launchpad which can be used by the business users to access the tasks.

     You will be redirected to the **Order Approval Request Form**.